lucky-media/.github/profile/README.md

 ## 🙋‍♀️ Who we are
-**We create game-changing digital solutions built for your business.**
+**Lucky Media creates game-changing digital solutions built for your business.
+Get Lucky today, the ideal choice for software development!**

 We know that one size fails all.
 Our clients are maverick minds – just like us – who want to try something on in a size made just for them.